-BVOD or broadcaster video on demand refers to all on demand services offered by one of the UK’s main broadcasters and includes ITV Hub, All 4, Sky Go, UKTV play, My5, i-player among others.
+BVOD or broadcaster video on demand refers to all on demand services offered by one of the UK’s main broadcasters and includes ITVX, Channel 4 Streaming, Sky Go, UKTV play, My5, i-player among others.

 Being able to watch your favourite show when you want is a huge draw for BVOD - a point detailed in Thinkbox’ s ‘The Age of TV’ research, which observed there are eight need states which define our video viewing habits.
 The escape need state is when audiences are most engaged and looking to lose themselves in content and BVOD plays a significant role in servicing this need.

 This connection between convenience and content is perhaps no more obvious than in the relationship between BVOD and boxsets, specifically those available pre-broadcast.
 Content that’s released on a BVOD platform as a boxset before being shown on broadcaster TV, often attracts high levels of pre-broadcast viewing, particularly if the content appeals to younger viewers.
-In this example, an episode of It’s A Sin on Channel 4, received 66% of the total audience to the pre-broadcast BVOD release.
+In this example, an episode of The Undeclared War on Channel 4, received 52% of the total audience to the pre-broadcast BVOD release.

 There are, of course, some genres of programming to which BVOD does not lend itself to.

 News is usually watched at the time of broadcast, as is live sport as these programmes are time sensitive.
-Looking at the chart below, we can see that in the Euros semi-final match between England and Denmark, 89% of viewing was live.
+Looking at the chart below, we can see that in the World Cup Quarter Final between England and France, 94% of the viewing was live.